Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Did you recognize yourself in any of these long trail hikers?

-Your motivation dictates the planning of your trip, as well as your well being while on the long trail.
+Your motivation dictates the investment of time and money in planning your trip, as well as your well being while hiking.

 Who will be doing all of the planning?

 The motivation for doing the best long trail hiking isn't really discussed much, but I feel it should be because it plays right into your outcome.